Causes of Parkinson's disease: SNCA gene

+The SNCA gene encodes alpha-synuclein.
 The role of the SNCA gene is significant in PD because the alpha-synuclein protein is the main component of Lewy bodies, which appear as a primary biomarker in the disease.
 Missense mutations of the gene (in which a single nucleotide is changed), and duplications and triplications of the locus containing it, have been found in different groups with familial PD.
 Level of alpha-synuclein expression correlates with disease onset and progression, with SNCA gene triplication advancing earlier and faster than duplication.
 Missense mutations in SNCA are rare.
 On the other hand, multiplications of the SNCA locus account for around 2% of familial cases.
 Multiplications have been found in asymptomatic carriers, which indicate that penetrance is incomplete or age-dependent.